 Digital storytelling is a tool in research and teaching that is showing promise in terms of positive (i.e. effective) social change, while embodying key tenets of ethical praxis.
 Digital stories are essentially short multi-media film vignettes that draw upon still frame images, video, audio, music, and a pre-recorded narrative to tell a personal or collective story about a particular topic.

 As a tool in my teaching, I use digital stories to promote deep learning, whereby student story-makers enter a process of reflexivity, situatedness, and share the ways in which they have taken up the teachings of others.
 As a tool in research, I use digital stories to decolonize the research process by ensuring that community voices, perspectives, and representations remain at the core of inquiry.

-Below are digital stories, shared with permission, from my Field School (GPHY309) and my research with Huu-ay-aht First Nations, Pictou Landing First Nation, and A SHARED Future.
+Below are digital stories, shared with permission, from my Field School (GPHY309) and my research with Huu-ay-aht First Nations, and Pictou Landing First Nation.